 When an applicant wishes to use the buyout system, enter the cost of the buyout in the "Miscellaneous expense" column, and enter the word "buyout" in the "Item" column of the Research Proposal Document form.
-(Please refer to the supplementary volume of "Application Procedures for Grants-in-Aid for Scientific Research-KAKENHI-" (Forms/Procedures for Preparing and Entering a Research Proposal Document).
+(Please refer to the "Application prs for

+Grants-in-Aid for Scientific Research-KAKENHI-" (Forms/Procedures for Preparing and Entering a Research Proposal Document).